Usage¤

 from dependenpy import DSM

-dsm = DSM('django') # full DSM object, containing Django
+dsm = DSM("django") # full DSM object, containing Django

-django = dsm['django'] # Django Package object
+django = dsm["django"] # Django Package object

 You can use dots in the element name to go further in just one instruction:

-django_auth = django['contrib.auth']
+django_auth = django["contrib.auth"]

-django_forms_models = dsm.get('django.forms.models')
+django_forms_models = dsm.get("django.forms.models")

 Of course, accesses can be chained:

-django_db_models_utils = dsm['django'].get('db')['models']['utils']
+django_db_models_utils = dsm["django"].get("db")["models"]["utils"]

 Printing contents¤

-Contents of DSMs, packages, modules, matrices, treemaps and graphs can be printed
+Contents of DSMs, packages, modules, matrices, treemaps and graphs can be printed with their print

+method.
+The contents printed are the dependencies.
 With some exception, each one of them can output contents in three different formats:

 - text (by default)